Manojkun1996/expro_ass1/README.md

 # Assignment 1 - EXPRO
 # Behavioral Architecture
+Let us consider a simulating pet robot, MIRO, which interacts with a human and moves in a certain 2D environment.
+The robot may have three behaviors :
+1. normal - In this mode, the robot moves randomly
-Assuming a Robot, simulating a pet, that interacts with a human and moves in a discrete 2D environment.
-The robot may have three behaviors : normal (in which it moves randomly), sleep (in which it gets the home position, sleeps for a time and returns in normal behavior) and play (in which it goes in person location, waits for a poiting gesture, goes in the pointed location, comes back to the person and waits for the next pointing gestures.
-After some time it returns to the normal behavior).
-The human can interact by pointing gestures and speech.
+2. sleep - In this mode, it gets to its home position then it sleeps for some time and returns to its normal behavior
+3. play- In this mode, it goes to person location, waits for a poiting gesture, goes in the pointed location, comes back to the person and waits for the next pointing gestures.
+After some time it returns to the normal behavior)
 ## ROS Architecture
+The system is composed by 3 nodes:
+"Commander" node
+"state_machine" node
-The system is composed by 3 nodes:"Commander" node, "state_machine" node and "Display" node, and a Launch file.
+"Display" node, and a Launch file.
 The rqt_graph is showed.
 ![image]
 ## Commander node
 The node simulates user action.
 Firstly it chooses randomly what the robot must perform: sleep or play.
 The command (std_msgs/String) is published on a Topic ("/Command").
 In case the play behavior is selected, the node generates randomly the location of the user and the Pointing Gesture.
 These poses (geometry_msgs/Point) are published on two topics ("/PersonPosition" and "/PointingGesture").